Boundary geometry controls a topological defect transition that determines lumen nucleation in embryonic development: Methods

 The cap $S_{\alpha}$---representing the tissue--tissue interface---can be parameterised in spherical coordinates as $r=r_{\alpha}(\theta) = c_{\alpha}\cos\theta+\sqrt{R_{\alpha}^2-c_{\alpha}^2\sin^2\theta}$ for $\theta\in[0,\pi/2]$ (respectively $\theta\in[\pi/2,\pi]$) if $\nu>0$ (respectively $\nu<0$).
 Note that this includes $\nu=1$, since in that case $c_{\alpha}=0$ and $R_{\alpha}=R_{\beta}$.
 If $\nu=0$, however, $S_{\alpha}$ is given by the disk with $r\in[0,R_{\beta}]$ and $\theta=\pi/2$.
 Finally, the base $S_{\beta}$---corresponding to the tissue--ECM interface---is simply $r=R_{\beta}$ and $\theta\in[\pi/2,\pi]$ for all $\nu$.
 In all cases, $\phi\in[0,2\pi)$.
 With these definitions, the mixed preferred orientation in the spherical basis consists of $\mathbf p_0^{\beta}=(1,0,0)\ \forall\nu$ on $S_{\beta}$, and \begin{widetext}

 \end{widetext} with

 on $S_{\alpha}$.
-The tissue--tissue interaction could in principle be modelled as nematic, but since the outward-normal $p_0^{\beta}$ imposed by the tissue--ECM boundary and the polar character of the constituents break this symmetry and favour the North-South orientation given by $p_0^{\alpha}$ we expect no significant difference.
+Note that the tissue--tissue interaction could in principle be modelled as nematic.
+However, we expect no significant difference, since the outward-normal $\mathbf p_0^{\beta}$ imposed by the tissue--ECM boundary and the polar character of the constituents break this symmetry and favour the north-south orientation given by $\mathbf p_0^{\alpha}$.